hariyebk/My-Digital-Space/content/english/pages/portfolio.md

 During the development of this project, I encountered the following challenges:

 1. **N + 1 Problem when Fetching User Application Data**: When fetching user application data for a specific job post, I faced the N + 1 problem, where the application data had to be fetched for each individual user separately, resulting in unnecessary database queries and decreased performance.
-I had to implement a Global state mechanism to minimize the N + 1 problem and improve the efficiency of fetching user application data.
+I had to implement a Global state mechanism to address the N + 1 problem and improve the efficiency of fetching user application data.

 2. **Designing a New UI for User Profile**: Redesigning the user profile UI, especially for updating user information, posed a challenge in terms of creating a visually appealing and user-friendly interface.
-I had to think creatively and consider various design principles to develop an intuitive and responsive UI for the user profile section.
+I had to think creatively and consider various design alternatives to develop an intuitive and responsive UI for the user profile section.

 3. **Creating Reusable React Components**: I aimed to make my React components as reusable as possible to enhance code maintainability and reduce redundancy.
 However, achieving a high level of reusability while accommodating different use cases required careful consideration of component structure and props.
 I continuously worked on refining my component architecture to strike a balance between reusability and specificity.

-4. **Performance-Related Issues**: As the project grew in complexity, I encountered performance-related issues, such as slow rendering times and suboptimal code execution.
+4. **Performance-Related Issues**: As my code base grew in complexity, I encountered performance-related issues, such as slow rendering times and suboptimal code execution.
 I had to analyze and Memoize critical components of the code, including implementing efficient hooks, and optimizing database queries to improve the overall performance of the platform.

 <br>